 - Stay up to date regarding outbreaks in your area by following information provided by local public health officials.

 - Create a list of emergency contacts for your family in the event that someone in your household gets sick with COVID-19.
 You can include family members, friends, and neighbors, healthcare providers as well as the nearest urgent care or hospital and other community resources.

-- Create a plan of action for your household: Do your best to avoid going places with lots of people.
-If you leave your house, make sure to wear a mask and stay at least 6 feet away from people who are not members of your household.
+- Create a plan of action for your household: Do your best to avoid going places with lots of people who are not vaccinated.
 Plan for ways to help people who most need it, including older people and people who are living with chronic illnesses.
 Talk to your neighbors about emergency plans, identify local organizations that might be helpful, and create a list of emergency contacts.

-- Remind everyone of good personal health habits: It can’t be said enough: Wash your hands and cover your coughs and sneezes!
+- Remind everyone of good personal health habits: Wash your hands and cover your coughs and sneezes.
 Also, if you can, pick a room in your home that could be used to keep sick members away from healthy members of your family.
-If you leave your house, it’s important to wear a mask.
+If you’re going to spend time in close proximity with people who are not vaccinated, it’s still advised that you wear a mask.

 - If you are exposed to someone who has tested positive for coronavirus, it’s important that you and the members of your household self-quarantine for 10 days.
 If you yourself test positive for coronavirus, whether or not you have symptoms, you should self-isolate (even from members of your household, if possible).
 The CDC recommends isolating until it has been 10 days since your symptoms first appeared and you have been fever-free for 24 hours without the use of fever-lowering medications.